UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module2/module2_06.md

 Notes: `index_col` is an argument that indicates which column will be acting as the index label.
-In most of the cases we have encountered, we did not use this argument.
-For the majority of the data we have seen, each dataframe’s index was just a column of with a unique number for each row.
+In most of the cases we have encountered, we did not use this argument and instead relied on the pandas default, which is to use ascending integers for the index.

-We can, however, specify a column to be the index.
+We can, however, specify a column in the data to become the index.
 It’s in our best interest that the column we choose have unique values.
 For our `cereal.csv` let’s specify the `name` column as our index.

-The `index_col` argument also take in positions. the `name` column in our data in in the 0th position so we can also specify the index like we show here.
+The `index_col` argument also take in positions.
+The `name` column in our data is in the 0th position so we can also specify the index like we show here with `index_col=0`.

 ---